KaranSingh52ED/cyberCoder_realtime_collaborator/README.md

    ```

 3. **Set .env file:**
-   Inside the client and server directories rename the `.env.example` file to `.env` and set the following environment variables:
+   Inside the client and server directories create the `.env` files and set the following environment variables:

    Frontend: